Me and the Devil Blues (manga): Publication

 The manga takes its name from the title of the Robert Johnson song, "Me and the Devil Blues".
-It is written and illustrated by Akira Hiramoto.
-It was published in Kodansha's Monthly Afternoon and was put on indefinite hiatus in 2008.
-The manga was transferred to Young Magazine the 3rd Magazine in 2014.
+Written and illustrated by Akira Hiramoto, it was originally published in Kodansha's seinen manga magazine Monthly Afternoon from November 2003, (Note: Debuted in the magazine's January 2004 issue titled "Hoodoo".
+The official first chapter released a month later.) to February 2008, when it was put on indefinite hiatus.

+The manga was transferred to Kodansha's seinen manga magazine Young Magazine the 3rd in September 2014, a then-recent spin-off to Weekly Young Magazine.
+Its first chapter was published in February 2015.
 The series' latest chapter in the magazine was published in March 2017.
-Young Magazine the 3rd Magazines last issue was released in April 2021.
+Young Magazine the 3rds last issue was released in April 2021.
 Kodansha has published the first five volumes between January 21, 2005, and July 6, 2015.

 In North America, Del Rey Manga released the first four volumes in a two-volumes-in-one format.
 The first volume (containing volumes 1 and 2 of the Japanese editions) was published on July 29, 2008, and the second volume (containing volumes 3 and 4 of the Japanese editions) was published on December 30, 2008.
-The manga is licensed in France by Kana.